Understanding Medicare

 I received my Medicare card.
 Is it important?

-Yes!
-Your medicare number is what allows someone to determine your current plan and enroll you into any additional plans.
-Up until 2018 it was your social security number.
 If you are looking at one with your social security number on it then that number has changed…you will want to find one that is a combination of letters and numbers.

-I’ve got original Medicare A&B—does this mean I don’t need to pay attention anymore?
+I've got original Medicare A&B - does this mean I don't need to pay attention anymore?

-Unfortunately while original medicare is cheap to have your out of pocket expenses are substantial.
-Generally speaking you are covering 20% of costs.
 More often than not, top carriers may offer plans that are low cost or no cost plan with more applicable benefits.

 Why should I talk to a sales agent?

-First and foremost the services of the sales agents are ABSOLUTELY FREE.
 Your sales agent will have access to dozens of top rated carriers to find that plan that suits you.
 This can all be done over the phone in the convenience of your house.
-There will be no need to spend hours filling out paperwork and everything you need to get started can be sent right to your doorstep.

 Apollo Fights For You